Read the latest issue of Bay & Delta Yachtsman

 Delta Fishing Reports, weekly every Wed. at www.californiadelta.org

-Red & White Fleet San Francisco Cruises, For info visit http://www.redan-dwhite.com or call 415-673-2900.
+Red & White Fleet San Francisco Cruises, for info visit http://www.redan-dwhite.com or call 415-673-2900.

 SS Jeremiah O’Brien WW II Liberty Ship, National Historic Landmark and Museum.
 Open daily 9 a.m.-4 p.m. at Pier 35, Fisherman’s Wharf.
 The fee is $20 for adults, under age six, free with adult.
 Visit www.ssjeremiahobrien. org for cruise schedule, volunteer opportunities and overnight programs or call 415-544-0100.

-USS Hornet Tours, Sea, Air and Space Museum, Alameda CA. The ship is open for daily visits and offers several specialty tours including a 9 p.m.-6 a.m. overnighter.
+USS Hornet Tours, Sea, Air and Space Museum, Alameda CA. The ship is open for daily visits and offers several specialty tours including 9 p.m.-6 a.m. overnighter.
 If you wish to visit and need more info regarding general admission, specialty tours or group events, www.uss-hornet.org

 USS Pampanito, Open daily at Pier 45, Fisherman’s Wharf.
 Visit www.mari-time.org or call 415-561-6662 for admission costs.